nhsconnect/orphaned-record-continuity-infrastructure/README.md

 ```

 ## Revoking VPN client keys
 1. Open the ovpn file that you want to revoke access for.
-This can be found in the directory where it was created: prm-deductions-infra → client-config.
+This can be found in the directory where it was created: orphaned-record-continuity-infrastructure → client-config.
 You may have an ovpn file per environment and will be named something like dev.john.smith.ovpn
 2. Copy the certificate from the ovpn - this is everything between the <cert>  </cert> tags.
 If someone else is revoking your certificates for you, send this certificate to them securely.
-3. Create a new file in the prm-deductions-infra → utils directory, named similarly to your ovpn file but ending with .crt instead - dev.john.smith.crt
+3. Create a new file in the orphaned-record-continuity-infrastructure → utils directory, named similarly to your ovpn file but ending with .crt instead - dev.john.smith.crt
 4. Paste your copied certificate into this new file
 5. [Gain access to AWS as described above](#Access-to-AWS)
 6. Revoke VPN client configuration for each environment: